glennhickey/progressiveCactus/README.md

 HAL Tools
 -----

+The HAL tools and API let you examine your alignment after it's complete.
 Please see the [HAL Manual](https://github.com/glennhickey/hal/blob/master/README.md).
 Note that all binaries are found in `progressiveCactus/submodules/hal/bin` and should be run after calling `source ./environment`

 Credits
 ------